Unfair Dismissal Darwin

 We’ll Assess Your Unfair Dismissal Case

-Have you recently been let go from work and you’re not happy about the way it was handled?
+Have you recently been let go from work and are unhappy about how it was handled?
 Do you believe your employment rights have been infringed upon?
-There are myriad reasons why people are forced to leave their place of employment—being fired for misconduct, being made redundant, accumulating too many written warnings—but not every dismissal is lawful.
+There are numerous reasons why people are forced to leave their place of employment, such as being fired for misconduct, being made redundant, or accumulating too many written warnings; however, not every dismissal is lawful.
 So, what recourse do you have if you believe your employer has broken the law?
 Seek legal counsel and file for unfair dismissal.

-Unfair dismissal is the term used when an employee is judged to have been dismissed from their job in either an unjust, unreasonable or harsh manner.
-According to the Australian Government Transparency Portal, nearly 14,000 unfair dismissal applications were lodged in 2018-19 alone.
+Unfair dismissal refers to the term used when an employee is judged to have been dismissed from their job in an unjust, unreasonable, or harsh manner.
+According to the Australian Government Transparency Portal, nearly 14,000 unfair dismissal applications were lodged in the 2018–19 financial year alone.

 How Unfair Dismissal Works

-Unfair dismissal and Illegal dismissal cases—and their merit—can vary considerably depending on the circumstances.
-There are important differences between simply being upset at a termination or demotion and having grounds to claim for unfair or illegal dismissal—after all, people are rarely happy with being let go, but that doesn’t always mean it was unfair or unlawful.
+Unfair dismissal and illegal dismissal cases – and their merit – can vary considerably depending on the circumstances.
+There are important differences between simply being upset at a termination or demotion and having grounds to claim for unfair or illegal dismissal – after all, people are rarely happy with being let go, but that does not always mean it was unfair or unlawful.
 At Bradley Solicitors, we’ll help you make the distinction and provide the advice you need to proceed.

 - Discrimination (race, sexuality, disability, etc.)